 It can be challenging to find an affordable employee gift that’s a crowd-pleaser.
 Easter provides an occasion to share a workplace gift that’s both meaningful and family-friendly – a Gift Certificate for the centerpiece to the holiday meal!

 gThankYou!
 Ham Gift Certificates allow recipients to choose any brand and any preparation of half or whole ham, at virtually all grocery chain stores in the U.S.

 For a more diverse workplace, choose Turkey Or Ham Gift Certificates and give recipients the choice of centerpiece to their family’s springtime celebration.

 3. Easter is a celebration of renewal and resilience.

 Christians and non-Christians alike can identify with and appreciate Easter themes of renewal, growth, gratitude and new beginnings.
-Easter-time is a chance to honor the hope and joy of the spring season, invest in employee resilience and celebrate growth.
+Easter is a chance to honor the hope and joy of the spring season, invest in employee resilience, and celebrate growth.
 We all enjoy the optimism that spring brings.

 4. It’s easy to celebrate in the workplace.

 Keep the focus on the non-religious, cultural symbols of the holiday — Easter egg hunts, the Easter Bunny, Easter ham, etc. Let your celebration be a source of inspiration and energy for the coming season.
 Worried about what is and isn’t appropriate?
 Consult HR expert Meghan M. Biro’s blog post on how to approach religious holidays as workplace celebrations.